efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 ## Cloud Technologies

 The benefit of using cloud technologies are that you are effectively using somebody else's servers.
 The downside is that you are limited to the technologies supported by that provider.
 For instance, you will probably be hard-pressed to try and use BigQuery (Google-specific technology for sifting through massive datasets) on DigitalOcean.
 However, you may not need that technology!
-(Again, consider all tradeoffs when selecting a provider).
+Again, consider all tradeoffs when selecting a provider.

 Since we are using Google Cloud for this course, we are going to focus on the technologies supported by Google.
 Here is a page with the [full list of Google Cloud services](https://cloud.google.com/products).